 Accreditation

-The Purdue University Coordinated Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®️) of the Academy of Nutrition and Dietetics.
+Purdue University’s Master of Science in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995